ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
 There is a [project](https://www.autoitscript.com/forum/topic/164693-implementation-of-a-standalone-teb-and-peb-read-method-for-the-simulation-of-getmodulehandle-and-getprocaddress-functions-for-loaded-pe-module/) where this code was originally presented.
 You can see that the same `__readgsqword` and `__readfsdword` compiler intrinsics are used here.
-Only one difference with previous implementation of `GetTeb` function is usage `PNT_TIB` structure's pointer to calculate offset to the `Self` structure's field.
+Only one difference with the previous implementation of `GetTeb` function is usage of `PNT_TIB` pointer to the `NT_TIB` structure.
+It provides a portable calculation of the `Self` field's offset inside the `NT_TIB` structure.

-Second way to retrieves a pointer to a `TEB` structure is usage WinAPI functions.
-There is [`NtCurrentTeb`](https://msdn.microsoft.com/en-us/library/windows/hardware/hh285210%28v=vs.85%29.aspx) WinAPI function that performs exact the same work as `GetTeb` functions above.
+Second way to get a TEB segment's base address of the current thread is usage of WinAPI functions.
+There is [`NtCurrentTeb`](https://msdn.microsoft.com/en-us/library/windows/hardware/hh285210%28v=vs.85%29.aspx) WinAPI function that performs exact the same work as the `GetTeb` functions above.
 It allows to get `TEB` structure for the current thread.
-This is an example of `NtCurrentTeb` usage:
+This is an example of the `NtCurrentTeb` function usage:
 ```C++
 #include <windows.h>
 #include <winternl.h>

 PTEB pTeb = NtCurrentTeb();
 ```
-Benefit of `NtCurrentTeb` function usage is delegating to OS a selection of the appropriate segment registers operation.
-The function retrieves correct result for all architectures supported by Windows such as x86, x64 and ARM.
+Now Windows should select an appropriate calculation with segment registers to obtain a TEB segment's base address.
+This is a primary benefit of usage the `NtCurrentTeb` function.
+Therefore, the function retrieves a correct result for all architectures supported by Windows such as x86, x64 and ARM.

-[`NtQueryInformationThread`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684283%28v=vs.85%29.aspx) is a WinAPI function that allows to retrieve an information of any thread that is specified by handler.
+[`NtQueryInformationThread`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684283%28v=vs.85%29.aspx) is a WinAPI function that allows to retrieve an information of any thread that is specified by thread object's handler.
 Base address of the TEB segment is provided by this information too.
-This is an implementation of the `GetTeb` function that is based on usage `NtQueryInformationThread` one:
+This is an implementation of the `GetTeb` function that is based on `NtQueryInformationThread` function usage:
 ```C++
 #include <windows.h>
 #include <winternl.h>